Dr Joanna Bellis, Queens'

 Biographical Information

 I am a medievalist/early modernist working on historical writing.
 I am the author of The Hundred Years War in Literature, 1337-1600 (Cambridge: Brewer, 2016) and editor of John Page's The Siege of Rouen (Heidelberg: Winter, 2015).
-Recently I co-edited Representing War and Violence, 1250–1600 (Cambridge: Brewer, 2016) with Laura Slater (Oxford, Art History).
-After my PhD I was Harry F. Guggenheim Research Fellow at Pembroke College, Cambridge, then Fitzjames Research Fellow in Old and Middle English at Merton College, Oxford, and am currently a Bye-Fellow at Queens' College, where it is my pleasure to teach the Part I medieval papers, Practical Criticism, and anyone taking Part II medieval options or writing a medieval dissertation.
-My website is http://www.joannabellis.com/
+I co-edited Representing War and Violence, 12501600 (Cambridge: Brewer, 2016) with Laura Slater (Art History).
+At Christ's I teach the Part I medieval Paper, Practical Criticism, and the Part II medieval papers.

 Research Interests